 Dr. Antonsson is a Fellow of the ASME, and a member of the IEEE, and ACM.

-He taught courses in engineering design, computer aided engineering design, machine design, mechanical systems, and kinematics.
-He originated, and taught, the highly popular ME72 engineering design contest class, where students get a real-world opportunity to learn how to design new devices.
+From 1984 through 2007 he taught courses in engineering design, computer aided engineering design, machine design, mechanical systems, and kinematics.
+In 1985 he originated, and taught (through 2007), the highly popular ME72 engineering design contest class at Caltech, an active learning experience where students get a real-world opportunity to learn how to design new devices.
 His research accomplishments include the development of formal methods for engineering decisions and trade-offs and for representing and manipulating imprecision and preferences in engineering design, set-based engineering design (research on these topics was initiated in 1984), automated methods for synthesis of engineering designs, structured engineering design synthesis of micro-electro-mechanical systems (MEMS) using evolutionary methods (including genetic algorithms), and the invention and development of digital micropropulsion microthrusters.

 Dr. Antonsson is currently on the editorial board of the International Journal: Research in Engineering Design, and from 1998 to 2004 served on the editorial board of the International Journal: Fuzzy Sets and Systems, and from 1989 to 1993 served as an Associate Technical Editor of the ASME Journal of Mechanical Design, (formerly the Journal of Mechanisms, Transmissions and Automation in Design), with responsibility for the Design Research and the Design Theory and Methodology area.